dukenmarga/civil-engineering-toolbox/README.md

 * From terminal invoke `python Main.py`
 * Open your browser to access http://127.0.0.1:1234
 * Happy designing :)

+#Access From Network (LAN or Internet)
+This software can be run in a computer and act as a server to give services to client that are connected to the same network with the server.
+In other words, many computer can use the same software that are run only in one computer.
+Here are some rough steps to do that:
+* Ensure you have installed civil-engineering-toolbox and can be accessed via browser in that computer.
+* Write down your IP_ADDRESS in that computer (that will act as server).
+Ask your network administrator how to get the IP_ADDRESS.
+Please note that in order to use the same URL over and over, you must use static IP_ADDRESS, instead of dynamic using DHCP.
+Ask your network administrator if you don't know how to do that.
+* civil-engineering-toolbox can be accessed via browser in another computer using that IP_ADDRESS, for example http://IP_ADDRESS:1234

 #License
 This software is using BSD 3-clause license.
 In other words, you